oceanprotocol/docs/rewards/df-volumedf.md

 ## Allocating veOCEAN

+If you obtain veOCEAN to only get passive yield, then you're leaving money on the table.

 Volume DF rewards Data Farmers that allocate their veOCEAN tokens to Ocean ecosystem assets.

 It's called Volume DF because the amount of rewards relies on assets that are actively generating Data Consume Volume.
 Therefore, **Volume DF yields depend on the sales produced by these assets and allocations made.**

-No sales = no rewards, so choose your favorite datasets wisely & then allocate.
+No sales = no rewards.
+So, choose your favorite datasets wisely & then allocate.

-## Data Curation Kung Fu
+## Data Curation Crops

-If you only lock your OCEAN tokens to get passive yield, then you're leaving money on the table.

 Data Farming rewards farmers that allocate their veOCEAN tokens to assets that **generate revenue** in the Ocean ecosystem.
 (No revenue, no rewards.)
 In addition, Data Farming incentivizes **publishing** assets in the Ocean ecosystem too - you get **2x the Allocation Power** when you allocate to an asset that you publish!

 Thus, if you really want to max out Volume DF APY:
 1. Lock your OCEAN for 4 years to receive 100% voting power.
-2. Have other participants delegate their Allocation Power to you.
+1. Have other participants delegate their Allocation Power to you.
-3. Create & publish assets (and make $ in selling them) — or work with people who can.
+1. Create & publish assets (and make $ in selling them) — or work with people who can.
-4. Point your Allocation Power towards your published assets to receive a 2x bonus.
+1. Point your Allocation Power towards your published assets to receive a 2x bonus.
-5. Claim weekly Passive Rewards, Active Rewards, and update your lock.
+1. Claim weekly Passive Rewards, Active Rewards, and update your lock.

-Another way to improve your yield is by [delegating](../user-guides/data-farming/how-to-delegate.md) your veOCEAN to someone to generate Active Rewards for you!
-In this case, the idea is that they may do a better job at publishing assets or picking winners better than you can.
-However, there is some risk to this because the rewards generated will be sent to the person you delegated to, and it's their responsibility to return those rewards back to you if that's the agreement you both made.

 ### Success Metrics